DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Kameoka teaches a non-neural network configured to act for at least a part of processing for generating the target waveform signal from the intermediate representation signal using a non-neural network function indicating a relationship between the time component and the feature component of the intermediate representation signal (para.
+Kameoka teaches a non-neural network configured to generate a third intermediate representation signal or the target waveform signal from the second intermediate representation signal using a non-neural network function indicating a relationship between a time component and a feature component of the second intermediate representation signal…[wherein…] the third intermediate representation signal [each] indicate an intermediate representation between an input signal and the target waveform signal.
+(In order for the reference to read on this limitation, the reference must at least one of: a non-neural network generating a third intermediate representation signal indicating an intermediate representation between an input and target waveform signal, OR a non-neural network generating the target waveform; Kemoka teaches the second option (a non-neural network configured to generate the target waveform): para.
 0067-0069 “[0067] As the acoustic feature vector, (A1) A vector having a logarithmic amplitude spectrum as an element…[0069] After the learning of F is completed, the acoustic feature amount sequence x of the input voice and the target attribute code c are input to G, so that the acoustic feature amount sequence of the converted voice is obtained…From the above, the converted voice can be obtained by the calculation process of the time domain signal according to the calculation process of the acoustic feature amount.
 For example, in a case where (A1) is used as the acoustic feature amount, a vocoder is used in the cause of using inverse transform (inverse STFT, wavelet inverse transform, or the like) of time frequency analysis…”; para.
 0089 “In step S156, a time domain signal is generated from the acoustic feature amount sequence of the estimated target voice signal, and the time domain signal is output as a target voice signal by the output unit 90…”).

 Regarding claim 6, claim 6 is a method claim with limitations similar to claim 1, and is thus also rejected for analogous reasons.